 The drive to the Pangong Tso from Leh passes through picturesque valleys and long winding roads.
 The countryside is breathtaking, and presents a ton of photography opportunities.

 This Turquoise blue paradise is the world’s highest brackish lake situated at the height of over 14000 ft above sea level.
 The participants were seen introspecting sitting by the lake, or just thoughtfully enjoying the view before retiring into their camps which were just by the lake.

 The most exciting part of the Global Himalayan Expedition was most certainly the trek that we undertook to reach our destination, Shingo.

-The idea of being in the middle of nowhere, days away from the nearest urbanized civilization is a feeling in itself.
+The idea of being in the middle of nowhere, days away from the nearest urbanised civilisation is a feeling beyond description.
 The participants often find themselves walking with their partners with nothing but barren mountains around them.
 The trek was arduous and meditative at the same time.
 The mountains all around start to look like paintings after a while.

 At the end of every day of the trek, the participants retreated to their tents, amidst the calm and serene mountains.
 The memories of this expedition and the experience of shooting this documentary film will stay with me for a long time for sure.
 And for some arbitrary reason, I am thinking about a post that I wrote a few years back, you should check it out.